nuwapi/Plum/README.md

 # Plum

-Plum is a Monte Carlo simulation package for polymers, currently Plum is capable of:
+Plum is a Monte Carlo simulation package for polymers.
+Currently, Plum contains the following features:
-* a
+* Bulk and z-direction confined simulations.
-* b
+* Grand-canonical ensemble simulation.
+* Configurational-bias chain insertion and deletion.
+* Ewald summation for electrostatics calculations.
+* Allowing arbitrary surface charged site and Lennard-Jones site arrangements.
+* Every monomer/bead can be assigned its own charge and Lennard-Jones parameters.

 ## Getting Started